 Music by Tchaikovsky

-Tchaikovsky’s original score is conducted by Music Director Mischa Santora, who is new to this role following his time guest conducting performances of Romeo and Juliet last year.
+Tchaikovsky’s original score is conducted by Music Director Mischa Santora for the second year, following his time guest conducting performances of Romeo and Juliet in a prior season.
 The Boston Ballet Orchestra is the second largest musical organization in New England.
 Before the ballet starts (or during intermission) walk down towards the stage to get a peek at the orchestra pit!

 Boston is really full of great holiday traditions (Blink at Faneuil Hall, skating on the frog pond…) and we think The Nutcracker should definitely be on your list of holiday to-do’s in the city!
 We’ve also been thinking that catching a matinee performance so you have time to get some Christmas shopping done afterwards would be a fun (yet productive) way to get some holiday festivities in during a trip to Boston.